achiwa912/daemonlord/README.md

 -   Rogue-like dungeon maps
     -   Text-based, 2D dungeon maps
     -   10 (or more) layers deep
-    -   Maps are uuto-generated.
+    -   Maps are auto-generated.
 Every time you go down the dungeon, you will see different maps
 -   A little more friendly than the original
     -   Re-calculate the bonus value with '.' key when creating a character
     -   Age doesn't matter anymore
-    -   "tsubasa" spell (mage level 2) will take your party to known floors
+    -   "tsubasa" spell (mage level 2) will take your party to known depth
     -   Save and resume anywhere in the dungeon, preserving floor maps and effective spells such as identification of monsters or protection
     -   HP decrease by poison stops at HP = 1
     -   You don't have to pool gold anymore.
 Someone in the party will pay for you
-    -   Group heal spells for an entire party
+    -   Group heal spells for the entire party

-<a id="org1b85d34"></a>
+<a id="orgeacf0b6"></a>

 ## Important: Under development